People

 Email: maria.maza@unc.edu

-Maria Maza is a fourth-year graduate student in the Developmental Psychology program.
+Maria Maza is a fifth-year graduate student in the Developmental Psychology program.
 She received her B.S. is Neuroscience and Education from Bates College in 2018.
 Following graduation, she worked as a research assistant and imaging coordinator with Dr. BJ Casey at Yale University.
 Her research combines neuroimaging, self-report, and community-based participatory research to explore how digital media contexts impact and are impacted by adolescents’ social, emotional, and neural development.
 In her free time, Maria enjoys dancing, hiking, and baking.

 Jimmy Capella, M.A.